Wine Tasting Notes Explained (With Examples & Simple Template)

 Overall impression:

-One short sentence about how you felt about the wine
+One short sentence about how the wine felt

 That’s a complete tasting note.